pivotal/docs-tap/scst-scan/observing.hbs.md

 - If you did not set up a mirror, Grype manages its database behind the scenes.
   Verify that the cluster has access to https://anchore.com/.

-Note: This issue is unrelated to Supply Chain Security Tools for Tanzu – Store.
+This issue is unrelated to Supply Chain Security Tools for Tanzu – Store.